Table of Contents

 The weather here in the UK has now started to get warmer, and it is generally the Air-Conditioning Time of the year that motorists turn their air conditioning on and find that it isn’t

-working as good as they would like.
-Sometimes the won’t be getting cold, and sometimes there will be a musty sort of smell coming from the inside of the car.
-It is just not the same driving on a hot day with the windows wound down.
-You will probably find that your air-con needs to be re-gassed, or a more thorough service and inspection may be required.
+working as well as they would like.
+Sometimes it won’t be getting cold, and sometimes there will be a musty sort of smell coming from the inside of the car.
+It is just not the same as driving on a hot day with the windows wound down.
+You will probably find that your air conditioning needs to be re-gassed, or a more thorough service and inspection may be required.

-was invented back in 1939 by Packard, in America and was the first to be fitted in the factory in 1940.
-The first refrigerant used in air-con was thought to be highly damaging to the atmosphere, and a safer gas was later used in the 1960s.
+was invented back in 1939 by Packard in America and was the first to be fitted in the factory in 1940.
+The first refrigerant used in air conditioning was thought to be highly damaging to the atmosphere, and a safer gas was later used in the 1960s.

 Many motorists are under the impression that Air-Conditioning Time is just for hot weather.

-In fact, you will need to use it all year round, otherwise, it will be highly unlikely to be working properly on the hot days we do have, (as we are experiencing at the moment) In the colder months of winter, you can use your air- con system to warm the car, and it will also remove moisture from the air so that windows do not get misted up, this something that drivers do not know.
+In fact, you will need to use it all year round; otherwise, it will be highly unlikely to work properly on the hot days we do have, (as we are experiencing at the moment) In the colder months of winter, you can use your air- con system to warm the car, and it will also remove moisture from the air so that windows do not get misted up.
+This is something that drivers do not know.

 Any bad smells coming from your air-con system should be checked